-All concerns of poor practice or concerns about a child's welfare brought about by the behaviour of colleagues should be reported without delay to the Head teacher.
-Where there are concerns allegations about the head teacher this should be referred to the Executive Director.
+All concerns of poor practice or concerns about a child's welfare brought about by the behaviour of colleagues should be reported without delay to the Headteacher.
+Where there are concerns allegations about the head teacher this should be referred to the Executive Director, Mike Pride at m.pride@respectschools.co.uk.
 Where there is a concern regarding the Executive Director, this should be referred to the chair of governors via the clerk at clerk@respectschools.co.uk.
 In a situation where there is a conflict of interest in reporting the matter to the Executive Director this should be reported directly to the Local Authority Designated Officer (LADO).
 The member of staff should make a record which will include time, date, place of incident, persons present, what was witnessed, what was said etc; this should then be signed and dated.

-An allegation panel will be convened in school consisting of the Executive headteacher, Head of school, Business Manager and DSL.
+An allegation panel will be convened in school consisting of the Executive headteacher, Director of School, Director of Operations and Director of Safeguarding.
 The panel will discuss the allegation and decide if this meets the criteria for a LADO referral based on the LADO thresholds.
-Where this threshold is not met and the concern is identified as a low level concern there may be further action taken as a school following the schools disciplinary procedures
+Where this threshold is not met and the concern is identified as a low level concern or an issue relating to conduct there may be further action taken as a school following the schools code of conduct